Nuclear Power in South Africa

 In 1948, the Atomic Energy Act created the Atomic Energy Board, which later became the Atomic Energy Corporation (AEC).
 In 1963, the Nuclear Installations Act provided for licensing and in 1982 the Nuclear Energy Act made the AEC responsible for all nuclear matters including enrichment.
 An amendment to it created the autonomous Council for Nuclear Safety, responsible for licensing.

 The Department of Minerals and Energy (DME) has overall responsibility for nuclear energy and administers the above Acts.
+However, Eskom is under the Department of Public Enterprises.

 The Department of Environmental Affairs is responsible for environmental assessment of projects, and has a cooperative agreement with the National Nuclear Regulator for nuclear projects.